aldajo92/AndroidKt_ArcXp_no_compose/README.md

 - Moshi: It is used to map the json retrieved by the server to data classes.
 - Fragment Navigation: This library allows to create a fragment flow with a single activity.

+# Missing changes
+- Support a better UI for tablets.
+- Store data in cache with Room.
+- Render Images in detail screen from html content.

 # Author
 Alejandro Daniel Jóse Gómez Flórez (@aldajo92)